-Greetings Internet Stranger!
+Greetings Internet Stranger and welcome to 24 hours in Lyon!
 Spending 24 hours in Lyon can teach you so much about the French way of life.
 Philosophers have long asked themselves why France is the most popular tourist destination in the world.
 Is it because of the spectacular countryside?
 The inspiring art?
 The warmth and unpretentiousness of the French people?

 I suspect most of these are important factors in France’s popularity, but I would guess that the number one reason tourists come from far and wide to tour la belle France is because of its food.
 From croissant to coq au vin, France has it all in the gastronomic department.

 But where do the French go when they want to eat well?
 Ask any French person what the most delicious city in France is, and there is a good chance they will advise you to go to Lyon.
 Many writers, both French and foreign, have referred to the city as the “gastronomic capital of France”.
 “Gastronomic capital of France?” you are probably thinking to yourself.
 “I want to go to there.”
 Indeed you do, Internet Stranger.
 Indeed you do.

 Off we go then, to spend 24 hours in Lyon and stuff our faces!
 Clear eyes, full bellies, can’t lose!

 Where to Stay?

 I can’t recommend the exact hotel where I spent my 24 hours in Lyon because it “doesn’t exist” anymore.
 But I can give you some pointers as to neighborhood.
 Lyon is quite hilly and most, but not all, of the attractions are at the bottom of the hills.
 That’s why I suggest staying as close to Vieux Lyon as your budget will allow.
 Believe me, your calves will thank me later!